Is Co-Bathing With Your Baby Safe?

 Bath time with your baby will not be a short one since you will enjoy your time together in the tub, playing around in the water.
 Therefore, it is essential to keep pouring a little water on your baby’s head from time to time, so that his upper body and the head stays warm.

 7. Get Out of the Tub in a Safe Way

 Remembering the way you got into the tub in the first place, follow the exact steps in reverse order when you are getting out.
 Ask your partner to take the baby or keep him in his mini-seat next to you.
 Then, step out of the tub, making sure you have a good grip to hold yourself.
 Then work towards drying up your bodies.

-When to Avoid Co-Bathing With Infant
+When to Avoid Co-Bathing With Baby?

 Bathing with your little can be all fun and games if things are done correctly.
 But co-bathing is best avoided in case of certain scenarios.

-1. When the Water is Soiled
+1. When the Water Is Soiled

 Your baby might urinate or poop in the water during your bath.
 If that happens, get him out immediately and end the bathing session there itself.

-2. Water Temperature is Extreme
+2. Water Temperature Is Extreme